-- These Guidelines are published under section 7 of AMLO.
-Under section 7, as amended by the Accounting and Financial Reporting Council (Transitional and Saving Provisions and Consequential Amendments) Regulation (Cap.
-588B), the Hong Kong Institute of Certified Public Accountants ("Institute"), as overseen by the Accounting and Financial Reporting Council ("AFRC"), remains the regulatory body for the purpose of publishing and amending the Guidelines. - The Guidelines apply primarily to practices and Institute members ("members") working in practices, and to "responsible persons" under the Limited Partnership Fund Ordinance (Cap.
-637) ("LPFO") that are accounting professionals1.
+- 600.1.1 These Guidelines are published under section 7 of AMLO and form part of the Code of Ethics for Professional Accountants.
+Under section 7 of AMLO, as amended by the Accounting and Financial Reporting Council (Transitional and Saving Provisions and Consequential Amendments) Regulation (Cap.
+588B), the Hong Kong Institute of Certified Public Accountants ("Institute"), as overseen by the Accounting and Financial Reporting Council ("AFRC"), remains the regulatory body for the purpose of publishing and amending the Guidelines. - 500.1.2 The Guidelines apply primarily to practices and Institute members ("members") working in practices, and to "responsible persons" under the Limited Partnership Fund Ordinance (Cap.637) ("LPFO") that are accounting professionals1.
 Reference to "practices" in the Guidelines includes practice units under the Accounting and Financial Reporting Council Ordinance (Cap.
 588) and also trust or company service providers, where the proprietors, partners or directors are all members.
 Reference to "practices" should also be taken to include references to members working in practices, where the context may be so construed.
-The Guidelines should also provide useful information for members generally2. - In addition to AMLO, and in particular Schedule 2 of AMLO, these Guidelines also make reference to other existing legislation containing requirements relating to AML/ CFT, principally, the Drug Trafficking (Recovery of Proceeds) Ordinance (Cap.
+The Guidelines should also provide useful information for members generally2. - 600.1.3 In addition to AMLO, and in particular Schedule 2 of AMLO, these Guidelines also make reference to other existing legislation containing requirements relating to AML/CFT, principally, the Drug Trafficking (Recovery of Proceeds) Ordinance (Cap.
 405) ("DTROP"), the Organised and Serious Crimes Ordinance (Cap.
-455) ("OSCO"), the United Nations (Anti-Terrorism Measures) Ordinance
+455) ("OSCO"), the United Nations (Anti-Terrorism Measures) Ordinance (Cap.
+575) ("UNATMO"), the United Nations Sanctions Ordinance (Cap.
+537) ("UNSO") and also the Weapons of Mass Destruction (Control of Provision of Services) Ordinance (Cap.
+526) ("WMDO").
+AMLO and relevant sections of the other ordinances together seek to give effect to the FATF Recommendations ("FATFRs").
+As a member of FATF, Hong Kong is required to implement a robust AML/CFT regime having regard to the FATFRs, substantial parts of which apply to DNFBPs as well as to FIs.